leandreeberhard/Empirical-Data-Distribution-Approximator/README.md

 **wasserstein_upper**: Calculates a tight upper bound on the maximal Wasserstein distance between the histogram approximation and a sample.\
 *Parameters*:
-* n : int
+* n: int
     * gives the number of breakpoints
-* m : list of float
+* m: list of float
     * length n+1 giving the total mass in each interval [(i-1)/(n+1) ,i/(n+1)] of the true distribution
-* m_tilde : list of float
+* m_tilde: list of float
     * length n+1 giving the quantized masses
-* c_tilde : list of float
+* c_tilde: list of float
     * length n+1 giving the quantized breakpoints\

 *Returns*:
 * wasserstein_upper: float
     * contains the upper bound on the Wasserstein distance.

 **calc_quantized_breakpoints_masses**:  Main algorithm that generates a quantized vector of x-axis breakpoints and a vector of probability masses for each region between breakpoints.\
-*Arguments*:
+*Parameters*:
-* dist_points : vector containing a sample from the true distribution
+* dist_points: vector containing a sample from the true distribution
-* n : number of breakpoints
+* n: number of breakpoints
-* delta : sets the fineness of the quantization\
+* delta: sets the fineness of the quantization\

 *Returns*:
 * k: list of int
     * corresponds to m_tilde, fineness set with delta